Crash landing in Siberia, 2 killed, most survive | DW | 27.06.2019

 A passenger plane crash landing near Siberia's Lake Baikal has claimed two lives.
-Russian media say some 40 occupants survived as the Antonov-24 rammed into an airport building after overshooting the runway.
+Russian media say some 40 passengers survived the Antonov-24 ramming into an airport building after overshooting the runway.

 The plane was making an emergency landing at Nizhneangarsk in Russia's republic of Buryatia amid indications that it had experienced a failure in one of its two turbo-propeller engines, said initial reports.